The mestiza muse

 Porosity can be broken down into three distinct groups: high, normal (medium), and low.
 The level of porosity is determined based on the surface’s pore size, number of pores, as well as its volume of pores.

-Thus, having high porosity hair means it’s likely damaged due to cracks in the surface layer of your hair.
+Thus, having high porosity hair means it’s likely damaged due to cracks in the surface layer of your hair.29

-This type of hair can quickly absorb moisture due to raised or lifted cuticles; it is also why when performing the “Float Test” the individual hair strand is easier to absorb water and sink faster.
+This hair type can quickly absorb moisture due to raised or lifted cuticles; it is also why when performing the “Float Test” the individual hair strand is easier to absorb water and sink faster.30

 Those with high porosity hair have larger-sized pores, numerous open pores, and a lot of space between the cortex matrix layers.
 Usually, chemical processes such as bleaching, coloring, and intense heating result in high-porosity hair.

 Low porosity hair is not damaged and repels water very well.
-This type of hair usually has a higher cuticle layer and lay flat, making it harder to absorb moisture.
-It has fewer openings with smaller pores that make it almost impossible for the hair to absorb moisture, making hydration a tricky task.
+This type of hair usually has a higher cuticle layer and lays flat, making it harder to absorb moisture.
+It has fewer openings with smaller pores that make it almost impossible for the hair to absorb moisture, making hydration a tricky task.27,31

 Testing Porosity